Embedding-Based Context-Aware Reranker: Methodology

 Each Transformer encoder layer employs a hybrid attention mechanism composed of two modules.
 The \textit{shared full attention} module is a standard multi-head attention mechanism that allows the query and all passages to attend to one another freely, capturing global relevance and inter-document relationships.
 In contrast, the \textit{dedicated masked attention} module restricts each passage's attention to only those passages within the same document, plus the query, enabling fine-grained modeling of intra-document coherence.
 Formally, the attention score of this module is computed as:

 where $Q$ and $K$ are the query and key matrices, respectively, and $d_k$ is the head dimension.
 The additive attention mask $\texttt{mask}_{\text{doc}} \in \mathbb{R}^{(k+1) \times (k+1)}$ is defined such that the $(i,j)$-th entry is $0$ if passage $j$ belongs to the same document as passage $i$ or if $j$ is the query embedding, and $-\infty$ otherwise.
 This masking encourages the model to reason locally within documents without interference from unrelated passages.
 As illustrated in Figure~\ref{fig:ebcar}, this masking pattern ensures that: (i) the query can attend to all passages, (ii) passage $p_1$ from, e.g., document $0$ can attend to the query and passage $p_2$ from the same document, but not to $p_3$ from, e.g., document $N$, and (iii) passage $p_3$ from document $N$ can attend only to the query and itself.
 Note that the dedicated attention mechanism always allows each passage to attend to the query, ensuring that the model can implicitly recognize the query position as special without any additional signals.
+To better illustrate how the two attention modules complement each other, consider the example below.

+Within each document, the \emph{dedicated masked attention} facilitates local reasoning, linking "\textit{They}" to "\textit{Hull City}" in Document A, and connecting "\textit{This match}" to "\textit{the Championship play-off final}" in Document B. Across documents, the \emph{shared full attention} enables global interaction, aligning the "\textit{Hull City}" in Document A with the event context in Document B to identify that passage $p_4$ contains the answer.
+Together, the two modules complement each other: the \emph{dedicated masked attention} consolidates intra-document coherence, while the \emph{shared full attention} integrates evidence across documents for accurate cross-passage reasoning.
 The outputs of the two modules are summed and passed through a feedforward network with residual connections and layer normalization.
 After $M$ stacked layers, we extract the updated passage embeddings $\{\hat{p}_1, \dots, \hat{p}_k\}$ from the output sequence.
 These contextualized embeddings are then used to compute the final relevance scores.

 \paragraph{Training Objective.} Given a query $q$ and a set of candidate passages $\{x_1, \dots, x_k\}$, each passage is labeled as either positive or negative based on its relevance to the query.
 Let $q \in \mathbb{R}^d$ denote the original query embedding, and $\{\hat{p}_1, \dots, \hat{p}_k\}$, the updated passage embeddings obtained from the final Transformer encoder layer in EBCAR.
 Our training objective encourages the updated representation of the positive passage to be close to the query embedding, while pushing the negatives away.
 Therefore, we adopt a contrastive learning objective based on dot-product similarity and employ the InfoNCE loss~\citep{oord2019representationlearningcontrastivepredictive} defined as: